 It was a lot of specialized technical work that I absolutely enjoyed.

 After the military I completed both my undergraduate and graduate degrees and felt truly ready for the business world.
 I worked in sales, software and customer support, pensions, mortgages, and even real estate all while honing skills as a website designer.
-In 2007, I formed an LLC and in 2009 left the corporate world and became a full-time, self-employed website manager and developer.
+In 2007, I formed an LLC and in 2009 left the corporate world and became a full-time, self-employed website designer and manager.

-So the decision focus on truck driving has basically two reasons behind it.
+So the decision focus on truck driving had basically two reasons behind it.

-The number one reason is that my family needs more income.
-Currently, as a self-employed website manager and developer I simply don't make much more than what is necessary to cover the cost of my business expenses.
-This does not help pay off our family auto loan or mortgage or prepare for retirement.
-It is necessary, to me, to lift the burden from my wife and get us to a place where we can afford retirement.
+The number one reason was that my family needed more income.
+At the time, as a self-employed website designer and manager I simply didn't make much more than what was necessary to cover the cost of my business expenses.
+That did not help pay our family auto loan or mortgage payments or even to prepare for retirement.
+It was necessary, to me, to lift this burden from my wife's shoulders and get us to a place where we could afford preparing for retirement.